 Frison-Roche, M.-A. (ed.), Régulation, Supervision, Compliance, 2017.

 On this historical dimension, see Frison-Roche, M.-A., Compliance : before, now, after, 2017.

 See Frison-Roche, M.-A., L'apport du Droit de la Compliance à la Gouvernance d'Internet, 2019.

-Pour l'exposition du mécanisme de vigilance et sa justification, v.
-Supiot, A., Prendre la responsabilité au sérieux; 2015.
+For the exposition of the vigilance mechanism and its justification, see Supiot, A., Prendre la responsabilité au sérieux; 2015.

 Frison-Roche, M.-A., Le Droit de la Compliance au delà du Droit de la Régulation, 2018.